Research Governance Committee Meetings 2020

-This guide is designed to help prospective researchers determine whether The Disabilities Trust is likely to be able to support and host their research project.
+This guide is designed to give prospective researchers information about conducting research within The Disabilities Trust.
 Before making enquiries or submitting a formal application to engage in research within the Trust, please consider the following:

 Advertising for a project